 We perform research related to voice, swallowing, and airway disorders.Learn About Our Laryngology Research

-We also address difficulty breathing, acid reflux, and vocal cord cancer, as well as tremor, presbylaryngis, injuries related to overuse of the voice, and benign vocal cord lesions, including cysts, polyps, and nodules.
+Our fellowship-trained laryngologists, together with our experienced speech–language pathologists, work as a team to evaluate and treat conditions that include problems with swallowing, acid reflux, and chronic cough, as well as tremor, aging voice, injuries related to overuse of the voice, and benign vocal cord lesions, including cysts, polyps, and nodules.

-We also specialize in caring for the professional voice.
-This includes accomplished singers, singers-in-training, amateur singers, actors, and other performers, as well professionals who rely upon their voice to perform their jobs, such as teachers, lawyers, and ministers.
+We specialize in caring for the performing voice.
+Our team works with professional singers and actors across genres, as well as singers in training, amateurs, and other performers.
+We also treat other professionals who rely on their voice to perform their jobs, such as teachers, lawyers, and religious leaders.